-Elissa Silverman makes a comeback in the At-Large special election
+Elissa Silverman wins the At-Large special election

 (Photo: Fabianna Rincon; Illustration: Maddie Poore)

 “Across the city, voters want a councilmember who's focused on improving life for working families, and holding District government accountable to make their lives better,” Silverman told The 51st on Wednesday.
-While the election has not been formally called yet, she holds a decisive lead over her opponents.

 During her eight years on council, Silverman was one of the council’s most left-leaning lawmakers, and among her biggest achievements was getting paid family leave passed in 2016.
 The former journalist was also known for asking tough questions of the city’s agencies, as well as having a combative relationship with her foes.